Orthopedic regenerative sports medicine: firstname.lastname@example.org

 One such procedure that Dr. Cunningham has extensive experience with is microfracture.
 With this method, he uses a sharp surgical tool to make multiple holes in the bone beneath the cartilage.
 This causes bleeding, which carries new cells and other natural substances to the joint surface and promotes healthy cartilage growth.

 Along with surgical repair, Dr. Cunningham may also recommend orthobiologics to help encourage cartilage growth.
-This innovative treatment uses concentrated substances obtained from your own body that promote healing and repair, such as stem cells, to promote natural restoration of your articular hard cartilage.
+This innovative treatment uses concentrated substances obtained from your own body that promote healing and repair, such as cellular therapy "stem cells," to promote natural restoration of your articular hard cartilage.